-Primary open-angle glaucoma is a significant public health problem.
-It is estimated that 45 million people in the world have open-angle glaucoma (OAG).34 Glaucoma (both open-angle and angle-closure) is the second leading cause of blindness worldwide, with approximately 8.4 million people blind from glaucoma.34 Overall in 2004, the prevalence of POAG for adults aged 40 and older in the United States was estimated to be about 2%.35 Open-angle glaucoma affects an estimated 2.2 million people in the United States, and that number is likely to increase to 3.3 million in 2020 as the population ages.^{36,37} However, large differences exist in the prevalence of glaucoma among different ethnoracial groups.
-Overall, there appears to be a threefold higher prevalence of OAG in African Americans relative to non-Hispanic whites in the United States.^{35,38} It is also the leading cause of blindness in African Americans.38 Further, the prevalence of OAG is even higher in Afro-Caribbeans relative to African Americans.
-Recent evidence on Hispanics/Latinos suggests that they have high prevalence rates of OAG that are comparable to the prevalence rates for African Americans.39 An analysis of claims data from a large U.S.-based managed care plan suggests that the prevalence of OAG among Asian Americans is comparable to the prevalence among Latinos and is higher than that of non-Hispanic white Americans.40
+Primary open-angle glaucoma (POAG) is a significant public health problem.35-43 It is estimated that 76 million people in the world have glaucoma in the year 2020.
+Glaucoma (both openangle and angle-closure) is the second leading cause of blindness worldwide.
+Overall, the prevalence of POAG for adults aged 40 and older in the United States was estimated to be about 3.05% in 2013.
+Prevalence studies suggest that POAG will increase by 50% worldwide from 52.7 million in 2020 to 79.8 million in 2040 as the population ages and will disproportionately affect African and Asian countries.35, 36, 38, 39 Large differences exist in the prevalence of glaucoma among different ethnoracial groups.
+Overall, there appears to be a threefold higher prevalence of open-angle glaucoma (OAG) in African Americans relative to non-Hispanic whites in the United States.
+It is also the leading cause of blindness in African Americans.
+Further, the prevalence of OAG is even higher in Afro-Caribbeans relative to African Americans.
+Recent evidence on Hispanics/Latinos suggests that they have high prevalence rates of OAG that are comparable to the prevalence rates for African Americans.
+An analysis of claims data from a large U.S.-based managed care plan suggests that the prevalence of OAG among Asian Americans is comparable to the prevalence among Latinos and is higher than that of non-Hispanic white Americans.

-Primary Angle Closure
+Primary Angle Closure Glaucoma